La Salle Supports

 CHIRP (Cardinal High Intensity Readiness Program)

 This is a new, two-week enrichment program for high-achieving incoming freshmen.
-Students travel to educational sites around the city, including the Museum of Natural History, the Statue of Liberty and Ellis Island.
+Students travel to educational sites around the city, including the Museum of Natural History and the Statue of Liberty and Ellis Island.
 On campus, students participate in fun learning activities such as geocaching and early STEM instruction.

 College Exploration Program